-as follows: No. 1A-That future retiring Commanders-in-Chief be made No. 1 members of the Council-in-Chief because of their current knowledge of the State of the Order.
+as follows: No. 1A-That future retiring Commanders-in-Chief be 1 members of the Council-in-Chief because of their current of the State of the Order.

-Your Committee feels it is not in order for the Past Commanderin-Chief to be continued in office after he has served the highest office to be conferred upon him by the Commandery-in-Chief; and that the knowledge and experience of the retiring Commander-in-Chief is available to the Council-in-Chief and Commandery-in-Chief without the necessity of being in office.
-We recommend non-concurrence.
+of the State of the Oracle.
+Your Committee feels it is not in order for the Past Commanderin-Chief to be continued in office after he has served highest office to be conferred upon him by the Commandery-in-Chief; and that the knowledge and experience of the retiring Commanderin-Chief is available to the Council-in-Chief and Commandery-in-Chief without the necessity of being in office.
+We recommend nor rence.
 (Committee sustained).